meronym/erc20-scanner/README.md

 This approach should work for any Solidity-based ERC20 contract, no ABI or source code needed.
 It also detects changes that happen at the time of contract creation (“pre-mines”) and hard-coded balances.
 Since it doesn’t rely on logs, it should catch minting/burning and other custom balance shifts as well, regardless of the emitted `Transfer()` events.

 ## `get_nonce.py`
-Scans the bytecode of an ERC20 token contract to identify the internal nonce that's associated with the storage pattern of the balances map.
+Scans an ERC20 transfer tx to identify the internal nonce that's associated with the storage pattern of the balances map in the token contract.

 ### Current heuristic
 *This can be improved, but works for now.*

 - We start with a sample tx that is guaranteed to include a single `Transfer` event for the token we're interested in.
-- The script replays the transaction (via a Parity `trace_replayTransaction` call) and monitors the state diffs to collect a set of storage location keys that got changed by the execution of the transaction.
-The potential balance values are a strict subset of this set of keys.
+- The script replays the transaction (via a Parity `trace_replayTransaction` call) and analyzes the state diffs to collect a set of storage location keys that got changed by the execution of the transaction.
+The keys associated with the balances that got changed during the transfer are a strict subset of this set of keys.
 - We ask Parity to simulate a `balanceOf(sender)` and compile a list of all values that circulated on the stack during this call.
-- We expect the only common element of the two sets created above is the storage location key of the balance for the token sender, which would need to have be accessed by both the routines.
-Let this be called `sender_sloc`.
+- We expect that the only common element of the two sets created above will be the storage location key of the balance for the token sender, which needs to be accessed by both routines.
+Let this key be called `sender_sloc`.
-- Now we know that `sender_sloc = sha3(sender + nonce)` where `nonce` is a unique value allocated by the Solidity compiler to the mapping of balances.
+- We know that `sender_sloc = sha3(sender + nonce)` where `nonce` is a unique value allocated by the Solidity compiler to the internal balances mapping.
 We assume all versions of Solidity use the same memory mapping strategy [*needs to be validated*].
-This allows us to brute force the `nonce` in very few steps, as Solidity typically allocates the `nonce` values in increasing order starting from zero and there is an upper bound on how many data structures (hence nonces) will be defined in the typical token contracts.
+This allows us to brute force the `nonce` in very few steps, as the compiler typically allocates the `nonce` values in increasing order starting from zero and there is a small upper bound on how many data structures (hence nonces) will be defined in the typical token contracts.

 ### Example
 ```shell=